grey-cat-1908/website/content/blog/portable-minecraft/index.md

 - Ability to allocate not all available RAM to the server, but only a part of it (can be customized in the control panel).

-- Ability to select and automatically install the server kernel (can be customized in the control panel, available kernels are listed on the project page)
+- Ability to select and automatically install the server (can be customized in the control panel, available server are listed on the project page)

 - Ability to connect to the server via **SFTP** (e.g. to install plugins or modify server.properties file)